-- The total headcount enrollment at the institutions constituting the University of Nebraska increased 2.3% between fall 2003 and fall 2007.
-A 1.9% enrollment decline between 2003 and 2004 was more than offset by enrollment increases of 0.8% in fall 2005, 0.8% in fall 2006 and 2.7% in fall 2007.
-Based on information obtained directly from the University of Nebraska Central Administration, enrollment is continuing to increase, as evidenced by a 1.6% increase in the university's total headcount between fall 2007 and fall 2008. - Nebraska's state colleges, community colleges, independent (not-for-profit) institutions and for-profit/career schools also contributed positively to the 3.2% estimated increase in total enrollment at the state's postsecondary institutions between fall 2007 and fall 2008. - Based on preliminary total headcounts between fall 2007 and fall 2008, Nebraska's community colleges experienced a one-year enrollment increase of 5.6%, enrollment at the state colleges increased 1.7%, and enrollment at the state's independent colleges and universities rose 2.1%.
-Enrollments at the for-profit/career schools increased 8.8% between fall 2007 and fall 2008, after an 8.1% decrease between fall 2006 and fall 2007. - See Table A1.1 and Table A1.2 in Appendix 1 for supporting data.
+- The total headcount enrollment at the institutions constituting the University of Nebraska increased 3.9% between fall 2003 and fall 2008.
+A 1.9% enrollment decline between 2003 and 2004 was more than offset by enrollment increases of 0.8% in fall 2005, 0.8% in fall 2006, 2.7% in fall 2007, and 1.6% in fall 2008.
+Based on information obtained directly from the University of Nebraska Central Administration, enrollment is continuing to increase, as evidenced by a 2.6% increase in the university's total headcount between fall 2008 and fall 2009. - Nebraska's state colleges, community colleges, independent (not-for-profit) institutions and for-profit/career schools also contributed positively to the 5.1% estimated increase in total enrollment at the state's postsecondary institutions between fall 2008 and fall 2009. - Based on preliminary total headcounts for fall 2009, Nebraska's community colleges had a one-year enrollment increase of 7.0% from fall 2008, enrollment at the state colleges increased 3.6%, and enrollment at the state's independent colleges and universities rose 5.5%.
+Enrollments at the degree-granting for-profit/career schools increased 27.7% between fall 2008 and fall 2009, while one-year growth at the non-degree-granting for-profit career schools was 1.8%.
+As a result, the combined one-year growth for the degree-granting and non-degree granting schools within the for-profit sector was 18.5%. - See Table A1.1 and Table A1.2 in Appendix 1 for supporting data.